youssef-chaabouni/Lambda_Calculus_Interpreter/README.md

 ### Commands

-Two types of commands are supported by the interpreter:
+Four types of commands are supported by the interpreter:

 <ul>
   <li>
   <b>Variable definition:</b><br>

   Variables can be defined using either of the syntaxes:

 ```